willbush/lianli-pwm-rgb-sync/README.md

 ## build and run

-Build dependencies `pkg-config` and `udev` are needed.
+Dependencies `pkg-config` and `udev` are needed at build / run-time.
 A nix flake is provided with everything needed.
-Just `nix develop` or use `direnv`.
+Just `nix develop` or use `direnv allow .`.

 ```sh
 $ cargo build --release